Xianqing98/Xianqing98/README.md

 ### Hi there, I'm Xianqing. 👋
-A MSc candidate at UoE | A cognitive neuroscientist to be &emsp;<br/>
+An MSc candidate at UoE | A cognitive neuroscientist to be &emsp;<br/>
 &emsp;<br/>